‘Good Girls’ Has Been Renewed For Season 3

 NBC has renewed Good Girls for a third season, according to a report from TV Guide.

-The series tells the story of three women, Beth Boland, played by Christina Hendricks, Ruby Hill, played by Retta, and Annie Marks, played by Mae Whitman, who are all dealing with money problems and decide to rob a grocery store.
-Their robbery was successful but it was later revealed that the money they stole belonged to a local gang, who had been using grocery store as a cover for their illegal activities.
+The series tells the story of three women, Beth Boland, played by Christina Hendricks; Ruby Hill, played by Retta; and Annie Marks, played by Mae Whitman, who are all dealing with money problems and decide to rob a grocery store.
+Their robbery was successful but it was later revealed that the money they stole belonged to a local gang who had been using grocery store as a cover for their illegal activities.
 The leader of the gang, Rio, played by Manny Montana, shows up at Beth’s house to demand his money back but the women have already spent several thousand dollars of the stolen money.
 The three women end up working for Rio to repay the money they’ve spent and eventually, get caught up in a life of crime with no way out.

 Good Girls is now in its sophomore season and the women are currently being investigated by the FBI.
 Agent Jimmy Turner, played by James Lesure, has zeroed in on Ruby and has offered her a deal.
 In exchange for her freedom, Agent Turner asks her to help him arrest Beth.
 She’s now faced with the choice of protecting herself and her family or collecting the evidence needed to send her friend to jail.